andrewdyer/vite-react-app-template/README.md

    git merge upstream/main
    ```

-   > ⚠️ If you get an unrelated histories error, add the `--allow-unrelated-histories` flag.
+   > ⚠️ Note: If this is the first time you're merging from the upstream repository, you might encounter the error "fatal: refusing to merge unrelated histories".
+If this happens, use the `--allow-unrelated-histories` flag:

 4. **Resolve Any Conflicts (if needed):**
    Follow the usual Git conflict resolution process.